 Breast Augmentation Techniques

 The Aesthetx surgeons believe that getting the best results is dependent on a surgeon’s willingness to adapt, to change with the times and improve on their technique.
 It’s why they have pioneered so many techniques that have led to superior results and greater patient safety.
 Aesthetx’s Dr. Berkowitz himself pioneered an advanced technique for saline implants: endoscopic breast augmentation.
-Using a small camera called an endoscope to guide the procedure, the saline implant can be inserted through a 1-inch incision in the armpit area, also known as the transaxillary incision pattern.
-In this technique, an endoscope-a small tube with a small camera and a light at the end-will be inserted through the small incision in the armpit.
+Using a small camera called an endoscope to guide the procedure, the saline implant can be inserted through a one-inch incision in the armpit area, also known as the transaxillary incision pattern.
+In this technique, an endoscope (a small tube with a small camera and a light at the end) will be inserted through the small incision in the armpit.
 Your surgeon will be able to see the inside of your body through a video feed displayed on a screen.
 A pocket in the breast will then be created, and your saline implant will be placed in the pocket.
 The implant can then be filled in the body, leaving some of the most discreet scars available for breast augmentation.

 With silicone breast implants, our surgeons use inframammary incisions, which are incisions made under the breast crease.
 Our Aesthetx surgeons, Dr. Zeidler and Dr. Berkowitz, prefer this incision because they’ve shown a much lower risk of complications after surgery and a higher probability of a faster recovery.
 Inframammary incisions lead to lower tension in the breast tissue, and it’s associated with lower rates of post-surgery complications.
 The incisions are also relatively easy to hide.
 Ultimately, the kind of incision a woman gets will depend on what type of implant she chooses, and her own unique needs.

-One other criteria that you will get to decide is placement of the implants, with the most common placements being over the muscle (subglandular) and under the muscle (submuscular).
+One other criterion that you will get to decide is the placement of the implants, with the most common placements being over the muscle (subglandular) and under the muscle (submuscular).
 Placing implants under the muscle often leads to lower rates of post-surgery complications like capsular contracture, and women tend to like the more natural look it creates.
 However, other women tend to like the dramatic cleavage and round shape that comes from placing implants over the muscle.

 For women who want a small amount of lift, Aesthetx offers a breast augmentation technique called the dual plane mini lift, a technique that places the implant partially under the muscle while separating the muscle from the breast tissue.
 The dual plane mini lift is perfect for creating a small amount of lift by giving fullness in the lower part of the breast and raising the nipple to a perkier position.
 For women who need a more significant lift, a full breast lift or mastopexy can also be performed.

-Aesthetx also offers a subfascial breast augmentation, a technique where the breast implants are placed above the muscle but beneath a strong muscle sheath surrounding the muscle.
-This option is gaining popularity in Silicon Valley especially amongst women who want the implants to feel very natural and women who are very active with their upper body workout routines.
+Aesthetx also offers subfascial breast augmentation, a technique where the breast implants are placed above the muscle but beneath a strong muscle sheath surrounding the muscle.
+This option is gaining popularity in Silicon Valley especially amongst women who want the implants to feel natural and women who are active with their upper body workout routines.
 In the end, you and your surgeon will decide on what breast augmentation placement will work best for you.

-Breast Implants – Which Ones Are for You?
+Breast Implants – Which Are for You?